-Individuals who are considering applying for a grant from the Curtis H. Sykes Memorial grant program are strongly encouraged to attend one of the quarterly grant workshops sponsored by the Black History Commission of Arkansas and the Arkansas State Archives.
+Individuals who are considering applying for a grant from the Curtis H. Sykes Memorial grant program are strongly encouraged to review the Sykes Program presentation (attached below), and to attend one of the quarterly grant workshops sponsored by the Black History Commission of Arkansas and the Arkansas State Archives.

 The deadlines for the grant application cycles are: